onahte/gephi_helper/README.md

 # gephi_helper
-Converts JSON to CSV for use with Gephi
+This program converts JSON to CSV for use with Gephi.

+To run:
+% python gephiHelper.py [JSON file path]